Prince Albert Taylor Jr.: Later years

-In retirement, Bishop Taylor read each evening before going to sleep, trying never to go to sleep, "without knowing a little more than I knew the night before," he said.
+In retirement, Taylor read each evening before going to sleep, trying never to go to sleep, "without knowing a little more than I knew the night before," he said.
 When he moved to Ocean City, New Jersey in 1996 he bought a new computer in order to "not allow the 21st century to move off ahead of me."

-At the urging of the late Methodist theologian and historian, Dr. Albert Outler, Bishop Taylor wrote The Life of My Years, an autobiographical account of three quarters of a century of Methodist history, published by Abingdon Press.
-Interviewed in 1997, at the age of ninety, Taylor revealed he had on his calendar appointments through the year 2001.
+At the urging of the Methodist theologian and historian, Albert Outler, Taylor wrote The Life of My Years, an autobiographical account of three quarters of a century of Methodist history, published by Abingdon Press.
+Interviewed in 1997, at the age of ninety, Taylor revealed he had on his calendar appointments until the year 2001.
 "I try to exercise each day and do those things which contribute to longevity" he said.
 "Death will not catch me sitting in a corner waiting for it."
 Earlier in life, his hobbies included hunting.
 He also enjoyed the sport of volleyball.

-Death and Funeral
+Death and funeral

-Bishop Prince Albert Taylor Jr died of cancer at Shore Memorial Hospital in Somers Point, New Jersey, 15 August 2001.
+Prince Albert Taylor Jr died of cancer at Shore Memorial Hospital in Somers Point, New Jersey, 15 August 2001.
 He was ninety-four.
-Services for Bishop Taylor were scheduled for 2:00 p.m. on Monday, 20 August at the Princeton (N.J.)
-United Methodist Church.
-In lieu of flowers, gifts were encouraged to be given to the Office of Loans and Scholarships of the U.M.
-General Board of Higher Education and Ministry in Nashville, Tennessee.